What would you tell a rookie version of yourself?

 7. Keep a journal.
 You will experience things that will seem unforgettable, but in time you will lose track of the details, names and dates.
 Include how these experiences made you feel.
 The journal will serve as a measure of your growth on the job and in life.

 8. Tell no one about the journal until all statutes of limitation have expired.

-9. Carry a camera.
-Take lots of pictures.
-Save pictures of friends, partners, training officers.
+9. Take lots of pictures.
+Save pictures of friends, partners and training officers.
 Seemingly insignificant details, like how the cars you drive are painted and set up, and what the briefing room looked like, become very interesting later on.
 Remember that some of the people in those pictures won’t get to finish their careers.

 12. Treat everyone like they’re a member of a fellow cop’s immediate family.
 That doesn’t mean you cut them loose when they screw up.
 It does mean you show compassion and respect to everyone, especially the ones who don’t deserve it.

-13. Put a small chunk of your pay — five percent or so — away from the beginning.
+13. Put a small chunk of your pay – 5% or so – away from the beginning.
 Your employer may have a plan for this purpose, and sometimes they will even match a portion of it.
 Compound interest is one of the most powerful forces in the universe.

 14. Never buy cheap gear.
 Quality lasts.

-15. Look around the squad room for the oldest, most senior cop — the one with hash marks up to his elbow — because when you feel overwhelmed, you’ll remember that he also had a first day.
+15. Look around the squad room for the oldest, most senior cop – the one with hash marks up to his elbow –because when you feel overwhelmed, you’ll remember that they also had a first day.